 - Mass is defined as the measurement of inertia and inertia is the feature of a body that opposes, the change in its state.
 On the other hand, weight is the measurement of force; wherein force is the product of mass and acceleration due to gravity.

-- While mass is the intrinsic property of the object which remains same, throughout the universe.
-As against this, weight is the extrinsic property of the substance that varies according to the location in the universe.
+- While mass is the property of the object which remains same, throughout the universe.
+As against this, weight is that property of the substance that varies according to the location in the universe.

 - Mass is a scalar expression that has magnitude only.
 Unlike weight is a vector measure, that has both magnitude and direction.